epi052/feroxfuzz/README.md

 More specifically, FeroxFuzz is a structure-aware HTTP fuzzing library.

 The primary goal in writing FeroxFuzz was to move some core pieces out of [feroxbuster](https://github.com/epi052/feroxbuster) and into a place where they could be generally useful for other folks.
-In so doing, my hope is that anyone who wants to write web tooling and/or one-off web fuzzers in Rust, can do so with very little overhead.
+In so doing, my hope is that anyone who wants to write web tooling and/or one-off web fuzzers in Rust, can do so with minimal effort.

 ## Design